 It can also be used to organize our own work, in which case it acts as a digital personal planner that can replace a physical one.
 It is useful for small and large groups of people, beginners who are just getting to grips with project management, and large companies with hundreds of employees.
 Because it works across computers and mobile devices and stores data in the cloud, it allows access to key data wherever and whenever an internet connection is available.

 We can create our own board and invite the whole team.
-They then create lists of commitments (e.g., finance, marketing, meeting minutes) and create individual cards for each task.
-The cards can be assigned to the members responsible for the commitments on them, color-coded, have attachments, choose the date when the commitments are due, and set reminders.
-Members can comment and ask for further clarification, with the option to address only individual members or the whole board (via the @board command).
+Team members can then create lists of commitments (e.g., finance, marketing, meeting minutes) and create individual cards for each task.
+The cards can then be assigned to the members responsible for the commitments on them.
+The cards are color-coded and customisable to include attachments and reminders.
+Members have the option of commenting on each board and asking for further clarification, while addressing either individual members or the whole board at once (via the @board command).

-Reminders are one of the features that take the pressure and cognitive load off distracted and busy brains, as they no longer have to remember all the tasks and commitments – they can be set up to two days before the deadline.
+Reminders are one of the features that take the pressure and cognitive load off distracted and busy brains, as board members no longer have to remember all their tasks and commitments – they can simply be reminded of them two days before the deadline.

-Access to a particular board can be restricted.
-It can be accessible only to the members who are on it.
-Still, accessibility can be extended to the workspace, the whole organization (enterprise workspace), or the general public (or anyone with internet access), who, in this case, can only view but not edit.
-The workspace comprises several different boards and comes in handy for larger projects where, for example, one board is then dedicated to marketing only and is further elaborated through lists (blog, Instagram marketing, Facebook marketing, etc.).
+Access to a particular board can also be restricted so that it can only be accessed by board members who are on it.
+Alternatively, accessibility can be extended to the workspace, the whole organization (enterprise workspace), or the general public (aka anyone with internet access), who, in this case, can only view but not edit.
+The workspace is comprised of several different boards which come in handy for larger projects where, for example, one board is dedicated to marketing only and is further elaborated through lists (blog, Instagram marketing, Facebook marketing, etc.).

-It is also possible to change the way the data is viewed, but only for the paid version: the timeline view is useful for project planning, the calendar helps to manage time better, the dashboard shows the statistics of each board, and the table view links the work on each board.
+It is also possible to change the way the data is viewed, but only for the paid version: the timeline view is useful for project planning, the calendar helps with time management, the dashboard shows the statistics of each board, and the table view links all the work on a particular board.

-For the less skilled or new to Trello, the tool offers templates for different boards (e.g., podcast workflow template, project management, social media marketing board).
+For the less skilled or new to Trello, the tool offers templates for different boards (e.g., the podcast workflow template, the project management template, and the social media marketing board).

-Before we start with Trello, think about how we want to organize our boards.
-If there are fewer of them, or they are crammed with ill-thought-out lists and cards, transparency will be reduced, and so will the will to use the tool.
-If we cannot find our way around our own boards, we will not want to use them.
-Trello is just a tool to help organize (group) work, and we need the organizational skills to set it up in a way that allows us, not burdens us.
+Before we start with Trello we need to think about how we want to organize our boards.
+If our boards are sparse or crammed with ill-thought-out lists and cards, transparency will be reduced, and so will our enthusiasm for using the tool.
+Trello is just a tool to help organize (group) work, and we need the organizational skills to set it up in a way that helps us, not burdens us.

 What are good practice examples?

-Trello is a visually pleasing work organization tool that can help better organize for those who like their information well spatialized, color-coded, and distributed.
-It can be used to manage group work, for example, in project management and implementation, but it also works well for organizing our own time.
+Trello is a visually pleasing work organization tool that can optimize workflow for those who like their information well-spatialized, color-coded, and distributed.
+It can be used to manage group work, for example, in project management and implementation, but it also works well for organizing our own time as creators, youth leaders, or workers.

-It can be used to create a weekly schedule with reminders, replacing a physical planner.
-It can be used to write down ideas for a personal project that is still in progress as they come to us.
-Trello gives more control over the distribution of roles and tasks in group work – who does what and when something has to be submitted.
-The team member in charge of each task is identified and notified.
-This makes the notification and assignment process more transparent and the notification automatic.
+It can be used to create a weekly schedule with reminders, replacing a personal planner.
+It can be used to write down ideas for projects that are still in progress.
+The key difference between Trello and a physical planner is the fact that Trello gives us more control over the distribution of roles and tasks in group work.
+We can easily delegate who does what and decide when something needs to be submitted.
+The team member in charge of each task is identified and notified each time a task is added, changed, or completed.
+This makes the notification and assignment process more transparent since the notification is automatic, reducing the possibility of situations where people can claim they didn’t know they were in charge of something.

-However, we should be careful that if we don’t think about going to the platform regularly, it’s a good idea to set up notifications.
+However, we should be mindful of setting up notifications if we’re unlikely to visit the platform regularly.
 The notifications we receive in the mail alert us to a change occurring within a particular board, list, or card.
-Other members should also set them up so everyone has the latest information.
+If you are the person making the board, make sure to encourage all board members to enable notifications so everyone stays up to date on tasks and deadlines.
 Everyone can set up notifications only for the parts of the board that each member is responsible for to avoid too much confusion and a lot of unnecessary messages.

-The other possible use that can support us is using Trello as a platform for organizing, scheduling, and collaborating on content creation.
+Trello also works wonderfully as a platform for organizing, scheduling, and collaborating on content creation.
 The calendar view feature in Trello enables users to plan and schedule posts, ensuring a consistent and timely presence on social media platforms.

 What are its features that support inclusion?